uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## [1] "J"
 ```

-Note that in cases where we want to "grow" an object via a for-loop, we first have to create an empty (or NULL) object.
+Note that in cases where we want to "grow" an object via a *for* loop, we first have to create an empty (or NULL) object.

 ```r